Rasmusafj/02807-exploring-category-prediction-tools/README.md

 ids for a category using `continue_category_page_extraction()`.
 See the `__main__` method of `wikipedia_api_handler.py` on how to call the functions.

-Sidenote: You need to extract article ids seperately for each category in order to abide with Wikipedias thumb rule og 1 request pr. second.
+**Sidenote:** You need to extract article ids seperately for each category in order to abide with Wikipedias thumb rule of 1 request pr. second.

 #### Final Dataset
-If you have succesfully completed two above steps, simply call the `create_dataset()` function in `wikipedia_handlers.py`.
+If you have succesfully completed the two above steps, simply call the `create_dataset()` function in `wikipedia_handlers.py`.
 This will generate the final dataset.